Skip to content

 6. Streaming software — Free options are genuinely excellent

-Let’s build from the foundation up.
+Build from the foundation up.

 Lighting: The Non-Negotiable Investment

 Everybody who has worked in this industry long enough says the same thing: if you only read one section of this guide, make it this one.
-Lighting is not just one factor among many — it is the dominant factor.
+Lighting is not one factor among many — it is the dominant factor.

 Why Lighting Matters This Much

-If you invest in good lighting first, then every other piece of equipment in your setup performs better than it would without it.
+If you invest in good lighting first, every other piece of equipment in your setup performs better than it would without it.
 The camera does not struggle.
 The image is cleaner.
 The viewer stays longer.

 Budget Setup: The Single Ring Light ($25–$60)

-A ring light is the lowest-barrier entry point to professional lighting.
+A ring light is the lowest-barrier entry to professional lighting.
 It provides even, front-facing illumination that is flattering for virtually every skin tone and facial structure.

-What to get: An 18-inch ring light with adjustable color temperature (warm to cool) and variable brightness.
+Get an 18-inch ring light with adjustable color temperature (warm to cool) and variable brightness.
 Position it directly behind or surrounding your camera, at eye level or slightly above.

-• Use the warm setting (2700-3500K) for a cozy, inviting look
+• Warm setting (2700–3500K): cozy, inviting look

-• Use cool settings (5500-6500K) for a clean, bright, editorial aesthetic
+• Cool settings (5500–6500K): clean, bright, editorial aesthetic

 • Adjust brightness until your face is well-lit without blown-out highlights